 1. Do Outdoor Activities

 Try to do something outside of the house.
 It seems like lot of the activities that you mentioned are home-workout related.
 There is nothing wrong with home workout exercises, but if you are lacking motivation or need to be re-energized, try working out in a place outside of your house for a period of time.
 Being in a new environment, surrounded by other people who want to be there and who are excited to be there will energize you.

 2. Try Something New

 Try something new.
 It seems like a lot of the activities that you do are traditional weight training exercises.
 Try to learn something new, like yoga or Pilates.
 Trying something new might re-energize you when it comes to doing activities again.

 3. Fight Aging

 When I was training for the Iron Man in Penticton, Canada, my co-worker’s Dad wanted to do the Iron Man.
 He had done it at 60 and he completed it.
-He did it again 10 years later at 70 and he noticed that it was a lot more challenging for him to complete all of the necessary training.
+Then he did it again 10 years later at 70 and he noticed that it was a lot more challenging for him to complete all of the necessary training.
 He found it difficult to do the volume he needed to have his body be at the level that it needed to be in order to complete the race.
 Unfortunately, he didn’t complete the Iron Man Triathlon.
 The point is that our bodies drastically change after the age of 60 and there are big jumps in what we are able to do from the age of 60 to 70, or 70 to 80.
 That’s just one example.

 4. Eating Nutritious Food